Italian Sculpture

 The statements made by Cattelan unambiguously confirm that Him is an alert and not an apology.
 The attitude of this small Hitler looking like a penitent of Canossa does not eliminate the danger of racism and totalitarianism.
 For 15 years, Him has been widely viewed and discussed.
 The success of an exhibition in 2013 in the former Warsaw ghetto further indicates that this work must be perceived as a poignant request for peace.

-The artist's proof is estimated $ 10M, for sale by Christie's in New York on May 8, lot 39 A. The essay of the catalog is significantly signed by a rabbi.
+The artist's proof was sold for $ 17.2M from a lower estimate of $ 10M by Christie's on May 8, 2016, lot 39 A. The essay of the catalog is significantly signed by a rabbi.
 The video shared by Christie's follows the correct way to show the work to reveal only at the ultimate moment the unsustainable and yet terribly current message.